inexorgame-obsolete/deprecated-cube-engine-inexor/inexor/readme.md

 functions for the server and client.
 Note that this is heavily intertwined with the other legacy modules shared/ and fpsgame/.
-**LEGALCY CODE: Use the standard library please; Patch, but do not add new features here.**
+**LEGACY CODE: Use the standard library please; Patch, but do not add new features here.**

 **fpsgame** – Sauerbraten game logic plus a few extensions.
 Note that this is heavily intertwined with the other legacy modules shared/ and fpsgame/.
-**LEGALCY CODE: Use the standard library please; Patch, but do not add new features here.**
+**LEGACY CODE: Use the standard library please; Patch, but do not add new features here.**

 **platform_windows** – Submodule that contains libraries and